Nantawat6510545543/sleep-well-mobile/README.md

 - Environmental data integration via WeatherAPI
 - Background noise detection using the phone microphone
 - Visualization of sleep trends and insights

-The application is built using **Kotlin** for Android devices and stores data in **Firebase**.
-It is designed to be lightweight, user-friendly, and data-driven.

 ---